Flash70/rsschool-cv/cv.md

 ---

 I am 35 years old, at the moment I do not work.
 I devote all my time to training.
+I see my future in front-end development.

 * __My strengths:__
   + Quick learner